Diane Downs: Aftermath

 Downs' two surviving children eventually went to live with the lead prosecutor on her case, Fred Hugi.
 He and his wife, Joanne, adopted them in 1986.
-Christie Downs, Downs' first child, who testified at her trial, suffers from a speech disability.
-She has a son and a daughter, whom she named Cheryl in memory of her late sister.

 Downs was initially incarcerated at the Oregon Women's Correctional Center in Salem.
 On July 11, 1987, Downs escaped from her cell by scaling an 18 ft razor wire fence.
 For ten days, Downs managed to evade law enforcement—despite a fourteen-state manhunt—before she was recaptured.
 She received an additional five-year sentence for the escape.
-After her recapture, Downs was transferred to the New Jersey Department of Corrections Clinton Correctional Facility for Women after heavy lobbying from Fred Hugi.
+After her recapture, Downs was transferred to the New Jersey Department of Corrections's Clinton Correctional Facility for Women after heavy lobbying from Fred Hugi.
 The Salem prison was located 66 miles from Hugi's home in Springfield.
 During her ten days of freedom, Hugi had feared that Downs would attempt to travel there in hopes of contacting Christie and Danny.
 Despite significant security upgrades at the women's facility after the escape, state officials accepted Hugi's argument that the risk of harm to Christie and Danny, in the event of another escape, was too great for Downs to remain incarcerated in Oregon.

-While in prison, Downs earned an associate degree in General Studies.
+While in prison, Downs earned an associate degree in general studies.
 In 1994, after serving ten years, Downs was transferred to the California Department of Corrections and Rehabilitation.
 In 2010, Downs was relocated to the Valley State Prison for Women in Chowchilla, California, but was transferred out when the facility was converted to an all-male institution in 2013.

-Prior to her arrest, Downs became pregnant with a fourth child, and gave birth to a girl, whom she named Amy Elizabeth, a month after her 1984 trial.
+Prior to her arrest, Downs became pregnant with a fifth child and gave birth to a girl, whom she named Amy Elizabeth, a month after her 1984 trial.
 Ten days before Downs' sentencing, Amy was seized by the State of Oregon and adopted by Chris and Jackie Babcock, who subsequently renamed her Rebecca Babcock.
 As an adult, Rebecca appeared on The Oprah Winfrey Show and ABC's 20/20, where she discussed how she felt about her biological mother.
-Rebecca wrote to Downs in her younger years, and has stated that she regrets the contact, regarding her mother as "a monster".
-In 2020 Rebecca was the subject of Season 2 of the podcast Happy Face, where she is trying to find her biological father.
+Rebecca wrote to Downs in her younger years and has stated that she regrets the contact, regarding her mother as "a monster".
+In 2020 Rebecca was the subject of Season 2 of the podcast Happy Face, which portrayed her efforts to find her biological father.

 Author Ann Rule wrote the book Small Sacrifices in 1987, which detailed Downs' life and murder trial.
-The book documented accounts by friends, acquaintances, neighbors, and Downs's surviving daughter Christie, who questioned the quality of her parenting.
+The book documented accounts by friends, acquaintances, neighbors, and Downs' surviving daughter Christie, who questioned the quality of her parenting.
 A made-for-TV movie, also titled Small Sacrifices, starring Farrah Fawcett as Downs, aired on ABC in 1989.